What Statistics argues

 - It is the mathematics of uncertainty and decision under risk.

-Primary works in this chamber (9)
+Primary works in Statistics (9)

-- Carl Friedrich Gauss — Theory of the Motion of the Heavenly Bodies (Theoria Motus) (1857 (English ed.)) — Book
+- Carl Friedrich Gauss — Theory of the Motion of the Heavenly Bodies (Theoria Motus) (1857 (English ed.)) — Book · read the full text

-- Pierre-Simon Laplace — A Philosophical Essay on Probabilities (1814) — Book
+- Pierre-Simon Laplace — A Philosophical Essay on Probabilities (1814) — Book · read the full text

-- John Venn — The Logic of Chance (1866) — Book
+- John Venn — The Logic of Chance (1866) — Book · read the full text

-- George Boole — An Investigation of the Laws of Thought (1854) — Book
+- George Boole — An Investigation of the Laws of Thought (1854) — Book · read the full text

-- Francis Galton — Natural Inheritance (1889) — Book
+- Francis Galton — Natural Inheritance (1889) — Book · read the full text

-- Karl Pearson — The Grammar of Science (1892) — Book
+- Karl Pearson — The Grammar of Science (1892) — Book · read the full text

-- Adolphe Quetelet — A Treatise on Man and the Development of his Faculties (1835) — Book
+- Adolphe Quetelet — A Treatise on Man and the Development of his Faculties (1835) — Book · read the full text

-- Abraham de Moivre — The Doctrine of Chances (1718) — Book
+- Abraham de Moivre — The Doctrine of Chances (1718) — Book · read the full text

-- Pierre-Simon Laplace — Théorie analytique des probabilités (1812) — Book
+- Pierre-Simon Laplace — Théorie analytique des probabilités (1812) — Book · read the full text

 - Economics — Inference ↔ markets